junhuihe2000/FLGP/README.md

 Laplacian through the transition decomposition and the truncated SVD.
 Then the prior geometric covariance matrix is calculated by the spectral properties of heat kernels.
-The package also includes Gaussian process logistic regression and multinomial logistic regression with Polya-Gamma samplers.
+The package also includes Gaussian process regression(GPR), Gaussian process logistic regression and multinomial logistic regression with Polya-Gamma samplers(GPC).

 ## Installation